polyphonika/odin-dashboard/notes.md

 - Lots to summarise from recent learnings
 - Line height can trip you up, as well as default margins
 - When you align center a field in grid, it does not stretch by default
+- Watch Kevin Powell again for ideas and improving your skills, general resets, approach